Nemo64/marco-zone/_posts/2020-04-05-asset-distribution-on-a-aws-serverless-multipage-application.md

 Now just run `serverless deploy` and expect this to take a few minutes on the first deploy.

-To make it simpler to find the cloudfront domain, i recommend you define an output to show it:
+To make it simpler to find the cloudfront domain, I recommend you define an output to show it:

 ```yaml
 resources: